Knotx/knotx/documentation/src/main/wiki/ViewKnot.md

   data-params-second="{'path':'/overridden/path'}"
   type="text/x-handlebars-template">
 ```
-View Knot will call two Adapters with names: first-service, second-service.
+View Knot will call two Adapters with names: `first-service` and `second-service`.

 Now we need to combine the service name with Adapter service address.
 This link is configured within
 Knot View configuration in `services` part.
 See example below: